santanuroul123/argocd-in-one-shot/README.md

 - Notification system overview
 - Integrating with Email
-- Demo: Email alert for sync failure
+- Demo: Email alert for app degraded and deployed

 ---